hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

   The IP protocol to which this rule applies.
 The protocol type is required when creating a firewall rule.
-This value can either be one of the following well known protocol strings (tcp, udp, icmp, esp, ah, sctp), or the IP protocol number.
+This value can either be one of the following well known protocol strings (tcp, udp, icmp, esp, ah, sctp, ipip), or the IP protocol number.

 * `ports` -
   (Optional)